• Skip to main content

 • ¼ c fig jam, we like Bonne Maman

-• 2 tbsp pecans, chopped
+• 2 tablespoon pecans, chopped

 • 1 sheet puff pastry, at room temperature